 STEP 2: Be sure you have your Accommodation Sheet with you at all times, so you can select the correct accommodations at the time of registration.
 These are the accommodations that the Coordinator approved for you.

 Before test accommodations are arranged and confirmed via Tracey Williams (815.599.3582), the request will be checked for accuracy.
-Once submitted, the request comes to the ADA Coordinator for review, and a confirmation email is sent to you and your instructors which will include the actual test date with accommodations.
+Once submitted, the request comes to the Disability Services Coordinator for review, and a confirmation email is sent to you and your instructors which will include the actual test date with accommodations.

 Exams will not be scheduled at the same time as the student’s regular class is scheduled.
 Exceptions will be made with instructor approval, or when the student has back-to-back classes and an extended exam time conflicts with his or her class schedule.
 Please find the current Testing Center hours of operation here.